Chanan Singh Dhillon: Career

 His unit was stationed in Mersa Matruh, near El-Alamein.
 On 29 June 1942, amid fighting the advancing German Army, they received retreating orders however, as they were escaping, the Germans chased them and Chanan Singh Dhillon, along with 17 men from his company were captured.
 After their capture, they were taken to the prison camp in Benghazi.
 After one month, Chanan and 21 other NCOs were taken to the Agela seaport where they were forced to do the routine task of refueling and loading ammo.
 Due to the strain of work, they frequently tried to rebel but were suppressed by the Italian soldiers.
 Later, he got a chance to join the Axis-aligned Indian National Army but he turned it down.
 On 9th October, over 300 other Indian prisoners were bundled onto an old freighter, SS Loreto, on and shipped to Italy across the Mediterranean to be interned at one of the POW camps there.
 However, the freighter would be tracked and sunk by the British U class submarine, HMS Unruffled.

-While at the Odine POW camp, near Naples in Italy, he made an unsuccessful attempt to escape via a tunnel.
+While at the Odine POW camp, near Naples in Italy, he made an unsuccessful attempt to escape via a tunnel and was later given solitary confinement for the same.

-Transported from an Italian POW camp to a Stalag (camp) near Frankfurt in Germany after a series of escapes and recaptures, he was repatriated after the war.
+Transported from an Italian POW camp to a Stalag 12A (camp) near Limburg, Frankfurt in Germany after a series of escapes and recaptures, he was repatriated after the war.

 In Germany he remained confined to POW Camp, Stalag XIIA in Limburg near Frankfurt.
 In addition, the International Red Cross, Geneva who was responsible for the welfare of POWs, appointed him Chief Man of confidence.
 The camp was liberated by American forces in 1945 where first he was taken to Paris, then brought to London and then sent back to India.

-He joined the Independent Indian Army following the Indian Independence,he was later sent to Kashmir as part of the First Kashmir War.
+He joined the Independent Indian Army following the Indian Independence and was later sent to Kashmir as part of the First Kashmir War.

 He served the Bengal Sappers as a Junior Commissioned Officer till he was granted a commission as a commissioned officer in the Indian Army on 27th November, 1960.
 Eighteen years after his capture, He rose to the rank of Lieutenant-Colonel in the Indian Army.